TheochemUI/eOn/docs/source/user_guide/recycling.md

 energetically relevant processes, we select one of these processes and move to the corresponding product state.

-For this example, let us assume that we have selected the process with saddle {math}`S_0` and product {math}`P_0`.
+For this example, the selected process has saddle {math}`S_0` and product {math}`P_0`.
 If we have found {math}`N` energetically relevant processes in state {math}`R_0`, we can make suggestions of the saddle geometries {math}`G_i` for saddles leading out of state {math}`P_0`, i.e.: